Horticulture (HORT) Courses

 See How to read course descriptions for information about the formatting used.

 HORT 262 Princ Of Hort (3) (lecture/lab) Introduction to the various divisions of horticulture and the relationship of plants to environment; Plant structure and function with opportunities for observation and practice of various horticultural technologies.
 Students are required to participate in a garden project.
 (Attributes: ALEX, DB, GCC)

-HORT 263 Hydroponics (3) (lecture/lab) Introduction to circulating and non-circulating hydroponic methods.
-Students are required to participate in the construction and maintenance of a hydroponic system.
+HORT 263 Hydroponics and Vegetables (3) (lecture/lab) Introduction to circulating and non-circulating hydroponic methods and olericulture.
+In this course, students are required to participate in the construction and maintenance of a hydroponic system and field-based vegetable production.
 Pre: HORT 262.